Louis E. Burnham: New York City

 In the spring and summer of 1939, Burnham brought the historian Herbert Aptheker with him on an organizing trip to the south.
-Aptheker had published about Black slave revolts and taught at the New York Workers School, where he had met Burnham.
+Aptheker had written about Black slave revolts and taught at the New York Workers School, where he had met Burnham.
 Burnham aimed to bring tobacco field workers into the Tobacco Workers International Union.
 The pair traveled to Virginia, North Carolina, Georgia and Tennessee.
 They carried hundreds of copies of two Aphtheker pamphlets, one about Black slave revolts, the other about Black participation in the Civil War, in Burnham's car.
 Burnham arranged for Aptheker to lecture about Black resistance to slavery at organizing meetings in the cities and towns on their route.
 Ultimately they sold all of Aptheker's booklets.

-In 1940, Burnham ran unsuccessfully on the American Labor Party ticket for the New York State Assembly, where he was defeated by the four-term Democratic Assemblyman William T. Andrews, getting about 9.5% of the votes (i.e., over 3100) in the Harlem district where President Franklin D. Roosevelt was getting the votes of five of every six voters.
+In 1940, Burnham ran unsuccessfully on the American Labor Party ticket for the New York State Assembly, where he was defeated by the four-term Democratic Assemblyman William T. Andrews, getting about 9.5% of the votes (i.e., over 3,100) in the Harlem district where President Franklin D. Roosevelt was getting five in six votes.
 In 1941, he married Dorothy Challenor, a Black youth activist leader who had studied biology at Brooklyn College.
 Their move to Birmingham, which had become the headquarters of SNYC, was part of their effort to oppose racial segregation and to organize Black youth.
 Burnham's efforts to organize southern Black youth through SNYC were far more effective than they had been via ASU, as those youth were much more inclined to trust an organizer from a Black organization than one from a predominantly white one.
-SNYC encouraged the black Communist couples among its members, the Burnhams among them, to consider the politics of personal life, thereby anticipating a later feminism's "the personal is political."
+SNYC encouraged the black communist couples among its members, the Burnhams among them, to consider the politics of personal life, thereby anticipating a later feminism's "the personal is political."
 In response, Burnham and other SNYC men shared household chores and child-rearing.

 In October 1941, Burnham became co-editor of the SNYC magazine Cavalcade: The March of Southern Negro Youth, with its original editor, Augusta Jackson, later Augusta Strong after her marriage to one of SNYC'S founders, Edward Strong.
 The October issue reversed the magazine's previous antiwar stance, coinciding with Germany's sudden wartime attack on the Soviet Union.
 Issues usually included some art, short fiction or poetry, with a continued focus on the difficulties facing the largely rural southern Black population.